rails/webpacker/docs/deployment.md

 Webpacker out-of-the-box provides CDN support using your Rails app `config.action_controller.asset_host` setting.
 If you already have [CDN](http://guides.rubyonrails.org/asset_pipeline.html#cdns) added in your Rails app you don't need to do anything extra for Webpacker, it just works.

+Note: If you rely on dynamic/lazy chunk loading, you should either compile packs with static `WEBPACKER_ASSET_HOST` or use `webpack_assets_path_tag` to override chunk loading source in runtime.

 ## Capistrano

 ### Assets compiling on every deployment even if JavaScript and CSS files are not changed